almetica/almetica/README.md

 # Almetica

-This is a server for the MMORPG Tera written in rust.
+This is a server for the MMORPG TERA written in rust.

 ## FAQ

 ### What are your goals?

-Provide a server platform for Tera that gives better performance then the original server while providing the same feature set.
+Provide a server platform for TERA that gives better performance then the original server while providing the same feature set.

 A secondary goals are high customizability and maybe multi-instance deployments.

-This server should also act as a way to preserve Tera for the future.
+This server should also act as a way to preserve TERA for the future.

 ### Why didn't you extend already existing server projects: